aleallievi/LearningByCheating/README.md

 mv Town*.bin CarlaUE4/Content/Carla/Maps/Nav/

 # Create conda environment
+# commented instruction below was in original instruction by LbC
+# conda env create -f environment.yml
-conda env create -f environment.yml conda activate carla
+conda create -f environment_RL.yml conda activate carla_ES conda install pytorch torchvision cudatoolkit=10.1 -c pytorch conda install psutil pip install cma
+# note there may be one or two other libraries to install, if you run the
+# command in the IMPORTANT NOTE section (above), you should be able
+# to see which ones those are.
+Sorry!

 # Install carla client
 cd PythonAPI/carla/dist